 We all see those jobs that are paying our dream amounts of money, yet many times we shy away from them due to fear of being rejected.
-Again, the worst thing that can happen is you do not receive the job.
-But, in this line of work you are going to be rejected while other times you will be accepted.
-When you are rejected, do not take it personally, just move on to the next job.
+Again, the worst thing that can happen is that you don’t get the job.
+But, in this line of work you are going to be rejected, while other times you will be accepted.
+When you are rejected, do not take it personally, just move on to the next thing.

 Some clients will be willing to pay the asking rate, yet they will test you, try to negotiate a lower price to see how strong you are.
 If you are firm on your rates and tell them going lower is not an option you will be surprised at how many clients hire you.
 However, do not be surprised if they do not respond right away.
 You can trust they will contact you back when you least expect it.